T3: Through Thick & Thin

 Friday: 8:30 a.m.–12 p.m.

 Hair restoration treatments at our Birmingham, Alabama, practice combined with prescription hair loss medication can help stimulate new hair growth and minimize hair loss.
-When used consistently, minoxidil (Rogaine®) and finasteride (Propecia®) boost your hair restoration results.
+When used consistently, minoxidil (Rogaine®) and finasteride (Propecia®) help patients from Huntsville, Montgomery, Tuscaloosa, and other nearby cities boost their hair restoration results.

 Doctors who originally prescribed minoxidil to treat hypertension noted that one of its side effects was hair growth.
 It became the first medication to treat hair loss approved by the FDA after studies showed it could grow hair when applied to the scalp.
 Originally used for the top of the scalp, this led to the misconception that this was the only area where minoxidil could treat hair loss.
 It can actually be used anywhere on the scalp, but it isn’t effective for individuals with completely bald heads.
 Minoxidil can enhance the results of other hair restoration treatments.